Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Test 1: Load Test

-The load test is done using a loader tool.
+The load test is done using a Loader.io tool.
 We sent 500 constant visitors to both flexible and autonomous test sites, and the average response time was measured.
 The lower response time indicates that the server is faster in handling traffic spikes.

 Google Kubernetes is widely known for its reliable auto-scalable architecture.
 As far as I know, Cloudways is the first company to deploy Google Kubernetes for WordPress hosting.
 Cloudflare Enterprise is vital in delivering faster pages with its edge caching CDN.